 When we moved from Denver, we sold Thomas’s dresser and never bought him a proper new one.
 Here is what his dresser area looked like 8 weeks ago.

 And here it is after the challenge!
 It is so much better!
 We bought the dresser from IKEA and I have had the mirror for about 10 years now.
 It was a little roughed up but I used a black sharpie and it looks like new!
-It feels so nice to finally have space for all of my sons clothes.
+It feels so nice to finally have space for all of my sons’ clothes.

 This lamp was so fun to fix up!
 I plastered the lamp base and replaced the shade for a fresh new look.

 I may be biased, but I kind of think my son is the coolest kid ever.
-It was so fun adding his personality into the space with his LEGO creations designated areas for his hobbies.
+It was so fun adding his personality into the space with his LEGO creations and designated areas for his hobbies.

 Thomas recently began collecting rocks and I love that he has so many options for where to display this fun collection.

 I am a sucker when it comes to decorating for nostalgia, especially in a bedroom!
 This Ted Wiliams artwork hung in his daddy’s bedroom when he was growing up and I love that Thomas gets to showcase the same artwork in his bedroom.
-Thomas loves the dog butt hook too that reminds him of his lab, Lizzy.
+Thomas loves the dog butt hook too which reminds him of his lab, Lizzy.